Skip to content

 Communication

-• Don't narrate each step.
+• Don't narrate each step or chatter during execution.
 Only ping users when you need something from them or when you're delivering a finished result.

 • Never give time estimates ("5 minutes", "just a second", "almost done").
 If a task is complex, say so and list the steps.